marcioduarte89/SQLMessageDispatcher/README.md

 ## Overview
 Simple, easy to use, scalable message dispatcher for AWS SQS for .NET.

 I work quite a lot with [SQS](https://aws.amazon.com/sqs/) in my personal projects.
-SQS is a (cheap enough) fully managed message queuing service which eliminates the complexity and overhead associated with managing and operating message-oriented middleware.
-Although, I've got tired of writting background processes to process messages out of SQS queues.
+SQS is a (cheap enough) fully managed message queuing service which eliminates the complexity and overhead associated with managing and operating message-oriented middlewares.
+Yet, I've got tired of writting background processes to process messages out of SQS queues.
 This code might sound familiar.

 ```c#
 while (!stoppingToken.IsCancellationRequested) {